decentralizedstack/website/src/index.md

 ### You are the value

-* Private by default - creating value networks within our own flexible "walled gardens"
+* Your information is private by default; when you share, this sharing should also be private by default.
+This private sharing creates value networks within our own "walled gardens"
 * Viral Private Sharing - sharing a "group" or "federation" private key, which unlocks a whole body of content, and is intended to be reshared
 * Semantic Currency - our words and ideas and sensemaking is itself the most valuable currency